ChainSafe/chainbridge-core/README.md

 Available Commands:
-  cancel-proposal           Cancel an expired proposal query-proposal            Query an inbound proposal query-resource            Query the contract address register-generic-resource Register a generic resource ID register-resource         Register a resource ID set-burn                  Set a token contract as mintable/burnable
+  cancel-proposal           Cancel an expired proposal query-proposal            Query an inbound proposal query-resource            Query the resource ID for a handler contract register-generic-resource Register a generic resource ID register-resource         Register a resource ID set-burn                  Set a token contract as mintable/burnable